 Global Dialogue

-In cooperation with the Robert Bosch Stiftung, Global Dialogue is a parliament exchange format that brings together members of the German Bundestag with fellow parliamentarians and other political decision-makers from partner countries in bi- and trilateral formats.
-The goal of the exchange is to strengthen ties between Germany and key partner countries to build a strategic community of political decision-makers who are able to address global challenges cooperatively.
+In cooperation with the Robert Bosch Stiftung, Global Dialogue is a project for parliamentary exchange that brings together members of the German Bundestag, fellow parliamentarians from partner countries and other international political decision-makers in bi- and trilateral formats.
+The goal of the exchange is to strengthen ties between Germany and key partner countries as a way to build a strategic community of political decision-makers who can address global challenges cooperatively.

 The program aims to strengthen ties between Germany and key partner countries to build a strategic community of political decision-makers.

-The 2023 – 2024 Global Dialogue program will focus on the Indo-Pacific region, specifically on relations between Germany, Australia and India.
-The Indo-Pacific is a crucial region for determining the course of the 21st century, particularly in terms of regional and global security competitions as well as the climate crisis.
-Australia and India are two key partners for Germany in confronting these challenges, and there is a great deal of potential for expanding their relationship(s).
+The 2023 – 2024 Global Dialogue program focused on the Indo-Pacific region and specifically aimed to facilitate closer relations between Germany, Australia and India.
+The Indo-Pacific region will prove crucial in determining the course of the twenty-first century, particularly in terms of regional and global security competitions as well as when it comes to the climate crisis.
+Australia and India are two key partners for Germany in confronting these challenges.
+In light of this, there is cause as well as great potential for expanding their relationship.

 All meetings take place under Chatham House Rule.
-Over the course of the exchange program, GPPi will publish its own takes on the central issues raised during the study tours, as well as German-Australian-Indian bilateral/trilateral cooperation.
+Over the past two years, GPPi has published its own takes on the central issues raised during the study tours, as well as on German-Australian-Indian bilateral/trilateral cooperation.

 This project is supported by and run in coordination with the Robert Bosch Stiftung.